OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ## 3. Known Issues

 - There is a bug with the default docker.io package installation (version 20.10.25-0ubuntu1~22.04.2) with Ubuntu 22.04.3 LTS.
-The [`USER` command](https://github.com/moby/moby/issues/46355) and [`chown` command](https://github.com/moby/moby/issues/46161) don't work as expected.
-It's preferred to install the docker-ce package following [instructions from Docker community](https://docs.docker.com/engine/install/ubuntu/).
+The [`USER` command](https://github.com/moby/moby/issues/46355) and [`chown` command](https://github.com/moby/moby/issues/46161) do not work as expected.
+It is preferred to install the `docker-ce` package, following an [instruction from Docker Docs](https://docs.docker.com/engine/install/ubuntu/).

 - The Authentication function of the Media Proxy interfaces is currently missing.
 This feature is still under development, and the current implementation is weak in defending against network attacks.